FusionAuth/fusionauth-site/astro/src/content/articles/gaming-entertainment/oauth-device-grant-gaming.md

 Next, configure and run the demo app project downloaded from the GitHub repository.

-Open the project with an editor of your choosing (for example, Visual Studio Code or Sublime), then go to the `main.js` file and modify the `clientId` to match the clientId of your `test Grant` application on FusionAuth.
+Open the project with an editor of your choosing (for example, Visual Studio Code or Sublime), then go to the `main.js` file and modify the `clientId` to match the Client Id of your `test Grant` application on FusionAuth.

 ```javascript
 var baseFusionAuthURL = 'http://localhost:9011/oauth2/device_authorize';